bbatsov/batsov.com/_posts/2022-08-29-ocaml-at-first-glance.md

 The only framework I looked into was [Dream](https://aantron.github.io/dream/) (a web framework).
 It looked pretty nice, but it's still in alpha, has only one developer and it seems he has been not been very active lately.
 Oh, well - that's a common problem in smaller programming communities.

+### A Note About Standard Libraries

+OCaml's standard library has few fans and lots of competition.

+It seems that today the most popular complete alternative of OCaml's standard library is [Base](https://opensource.janestreet.com/base/) by Jane Street.
+There's also [Core](https://opensource.janestreet.com/core/) which is a superset of `Base` and features even more functionality.
+As I've started out by reading the RWO book initially I was using `Base` all the time, but I've stopped using it since.
+Not that the library is bad or anything - I just wanted to give myself some time to assess for myself the problems that `Base` supposedly solves, plus consider other alternatives.

+I've recently discovered [Containers](https://github.com/c-cube/ocaml-containers), which extends OCaml's standard library instead of replacing it completely.
+I plan to make heavier use of it going forward.

 ## Development Tooling

 I'd say the development tooling for OCaml is pretty decent, although I wouldn't go as far as saying it's great.
 I've documented my current Emacs setup [here]({% post_url 2022-08-23-setting-up-emacs-for-ocaml-development %}) and I've also played a bit with the "official" VS Code extension to get a feel for OCaml-LSP.